Sunlight forced my eyes open.

 Maybe gay and straight guys really do think differently.
 If I were Isar, I definitely would’ve picked Metatron.

-At the same time, I finally laid eyes on what was said to be the most expensive street in all of the this realm: both sides of the road were lined with golden, castle-like buildings—not towering skyscrapers, but each floor was several times taller than any ordinary structure.
+At the same time, I finally laid eyes on what was said to be the most expensive street in all of the this realm: both sides of the road were lined with golden, castle-like buildings.
+No towering skyscrapers, but each floor was several times taller than any ordinary structure.
 At the center stood the largest fortress of them all: the legendary “Lucifer’s Grace.”
 Looking in from the outside, you could see its palace-like opulence.
 Many angels were shopping inside, yet the atmosphere was as silent as a grave.

-Right next to it was an eyewear boutique, and resting on the thickest, most luxurious velvet cushion was a familiar pair of glasses—exactly the pair Metatron wore.
+Right next to it was an eyewear boutique, and resting on the thickest, most luxurious velvet cushion was a familiar pair of glasses, exactly the pair Metatron wore.
 Beneath the frame was a bold advertisement:

 The moment the shopkeeper noticed Sandalphon lingering nearby, his expression instantly turned warm and welcoming: